Navinco/Algothon/README.md

 Welcome to the AlgoThon project!
 This repository contains various tasks and projects related to Algorand blockchain development, including a Tic-Tac-Toe game and an NFT marketplace with team-based mechanics.

+NFTs and gaming have been highly for degen community.
+NFTs have become a way to show your gaming status.
+Introducing an NFT marketplace dedicated to gamers.
+Here, team can NFT all together, based on their level.
+For example : we can have a particular avatar not unlocked until a particular average level is reached by the team.

 ## 🏗️ Project Structure

 ```